oznogon/gattaibushido-public/rules/03_basic_play.md

 Due to certain combinations of +Trauma Techs and effects that can be applied during the flow of action, it is occasionally possible that one side of the conflict may be "taken out" before they get a chance to formally Concede.
 This situation is known as a **Rout**.
 A Rout can occur as a result of the following circumstances:

-* **Pilots:** the Commander of the Throwdown suffers Commitment Death (i.e. one of their Commitment balances bas been reduced to zero)
+* **Pilots:** the Commander of the Throwdown suffers Commitment Death (i.e. one of their Commitment balances bas been reduced to zero), or the robo in the Head Position of the Final Form is reduced to zero Endurance.
 * **Coach:** all of Coach's involved Threats have been reduced to rating zero

 As soon as either of the above happens during a Throwdow, a Rout occurs, and no further Actions may be taken.
 The Routed opponent is forced into an immediate Concede action, and play now moves to the Outcome stage.